cloudigrade/cloudigrade/docs/rest-api-examples.rst

         ]
     }

-A superuser will see all images belonging to all accounts.
+A superuser will see all images used by instances in all accounts.

 Request: